quickwit-oss/chitchat/README.md

 Every tombstone is associated with a monotonic timestamp.
 It is local in the sense that it is computed locally to the given node, and never shared with other servers.

-All KV with a timestamp older than a given `marked_for_deletion_grace_period` will be deleted upon delete operations.
+All KV with a timestamp older than a given `marked_for_deletion_grace_period` will be deleted upon garbage collection.
 (Note for a given KV, GC can happen at different times on different nodes.)

-This yields the following problem.
-If a node was disconnected for more than `marked_for_deletion_grace_period`, they could have missed the deletion of a KV and never be aware of it.
+This yields the following problem: if a node was disconnected for more than `marked_for_deletion_grace_period`, they could have missed the deletion of a KV and never be aware of it.

-To address this problem, nodes keep a record of the version of the last KV they have GCed.
+To address this problem, each node locally keeps a record of the version of the last KV they have GCed (for every single other node).
 Here is how it works:

 Let's assume a Node A sends a Syn message to a Node B. The digest expresses that A want for updates about Node N with a version stricly greater than `V`.
 Node B will compare the version `V` of the digest with its `max_gc_version` for the node N.

 If `V > max_gc_version`, Node B knows that no GC has impacted Key values with a version above V. It can safely emit a normal delta to A.

 If however V is older, a GC could have been executed.
-Instead of sending a delta to Node A, Node B will instruct A to reset its state.
+Instead of sending a delta to Node A, Node B will instruct A to reset its state by sending a delta start from version `0`.

-Node A will then wipe-off whatever information it has about N, and will start syncing from a blank state.
+Node A, upon reception of the delta, will wipe-off whatever information it has about N, and will start syncing from a blank state.

 # Node deletion